ZaiusInc/node-sdk/README.md

-# zip-node-sdk
+# Node SDK
-NodeJS ZIP SDK
+Zaius node sdk for apps running in the Zaius app store.